apkuki/planka-cli/README.md

 **Configuration Notes:**
 - `authorization` contains credentials used for authentication.
 Password entry is masked when you run `planka config`.
 - `default.PLANKA_BOARD_ID` is used when no per-project override exists.
-- `projects` can contain per-project overrides keyed by absolute project path — useful if you maintain multiple boards for different repositories.
+- `projects` can contain per-project configuration overrides keyed by absolute project path — useful if you maintain multiple boards for different repositories.

 ## Authentication